Jordan Shotwell

 How do Webflow AI credits work?

 Every Workspace plan now includes a monthly (or annual, for Team and Enterprise) allocation of AI credits used by Webflow AI features.
-Limits aren't enforced until June 29, 2026.

 Can I lock in my current Webflow pricing?